-- Personal data is information that relates to an identified or identifiable person.
+- Personal information relates to an identified or identifiable person.

-- If you can identify someone from the information directly or indirectly, then it is personal data.
+- If you can identify someone from the information directly or indirectly, then it is personal information.

-- Biometric data is a type of personal data.
+- Biometric data is a type of personal information.

-- The data must meet specific requirements to be biometric data.
-These relate to qualities of the data itself, not how you use it.
+- Personal information must meet specific requirements to be biometric data.
+These relate to qualities of the information itself, not how you use it.

 - If you use biometric data for unique identification, it is special category biometric data.